 Windows 10/11 Hardening: What should you do?

-Are you still using Windows XP or Windows 7?
-In that case, it will be a good idea to upgrade to Windows 10 or the latest version Windows 11.
+Are you still using Windows XP, Windows 7, or Windows 8?
+In that case, upgrading to Windows 10 or the latest version of Windows 11 will be a good idea.
 I understand that it may appear to be a bit difficult to operate at the beginning.
 However, once you get used to the interface, it will be a part of your life as any other operating system.
 So moving forward, this guide will focus on Windows 10/11.

 Operating System: Regular Updates

-Microsoft has officially stopped support for Windows XP on April 8th, 2014.
-Also, Windows 7 met with the same fate on January 14th, 2020.
-Hence, you will not receive any updates from Microsoft on these two operating systems.
-Due to the lack of regular updates and security patches, these operating systems are at higher risk with the view of recent attacks.
+Microsoft officially stopped support for Windows XP on April 8, 2014.
+Windows 7 met with the same fate on January 14, 2020.
+Also, support for Windows 8.1 ended on January 10, 2023.
+Hence, you will not receive any updates from Microsoft on these operating systems.
+Due to the lack of regular updates and security patches, these operating systems are at higher risk due to recent attacks.

 Considering the security point of view, Windows 10/11 should be your choice.